 2 Cook bacon over medium heat in an oiled frying pan (skillet) until crisp, then transfer to a plate lined with paper towels.

 5 Put half the macaroni and sauce in a shallow ovenproof dish (or dishes), then put in some diced tomato and a little bacon.
-Fill with more macaroni and sauce, scatter over remaining cheese, then parmesan crumbs.
+Fill with more macaroni and sauce, scatter with remaining cheese, then parmesan crumbs.